Nestoras Kommatos: Professional career

 Kommatos began his career with the youth teams of Perseas Larissas.
 He then transferred to the Greek club Gymnastikos S. Larissas, in 1996.
 In 2000, he transferred to the Greek team Makedonikos.
 He then moved to the Greek team PAOK, where he stayed for a year, and then to the Greek team Aris.

 In 2005, Kommatos moved to the Israeli Super League basketball giants Maccabi Tel Aviv, and he won the EuroLeague's 2005 championship with them.
 He then played with Fortitudo Bologna in the Italian League, and then with Sevilla in the Spanish League.
 In 2006, he played with the Greek club AEK Athens, and in 2007, he moved to the Russian club Lokomotiv Rostov.

 Kommatos joined the Greek League club AEL 1964, for the 2008–09 season.
 In the 2009–10 season, he played with the Greek club Gymnastikos Olympia.
 In the 2010–11 season, he played with the Greek club Maroussi and the Turkish club Mersin.

 Kommatos began the 2011–12 season with Maroussi, and in February 2012, he moved to Sant'Antimo of the Italian Second Division, to replace Milivoje Božović, who was out for the remainder of the season, due to an injury.
-He played with the Geek club Rethymno, during the 2012–13 season.
+He played with the Greek club Rethymno, during the 2012–13 season.
 He joined the Greek club Trikala Aries, on 13 September 2013.

 He then moved to the Greek club Kolossos Rodou, before joining the Greek club Ermis Agias Larissa, where he finished his career, spending his last five active seasons.